opendatabio/opendatabio/README.md

 # opendatabio
 A modern system for storing and retrieving plant data - floristics, ecology and monitoring.

-This project improves and reimplements code from the Duckewiki project - a tribute to Adolpho Ducke, one of the greatest Amazon botanists, and Dokuwiki, an inspiring wiki platform.
+This project improves and reimplements code from the Duckewiki project.
+Duckewiki is a tribute to Adolpho Ducke, one of the greatest Amazon botanists, and Dokuwiki, an inspiring wiki platform.

 ## Overview
 TODO: detail modules (data import, data export, forms, audit, query API, ???)

+The data import should accept csv and Excel spreadsheets, and must handle different field and numeric separators, date formats, encodings and line endings.

 A companion R package is also being developed to improve the data import and export routines.